 Over the last 15 years, research has shown that childhood trauma injures a child’s brain.
 It impairs the brain’s physical development and function.
 You can see the effects of trauma on a brain scan.
 The result: These adverse childhood experiences (ACEs) cause kids to have a hard time learning, making friends and trusting adults.
 They can’t keep up in school, so they shut down or get in fights.
 They’re the “problem” kids.
 Schools suspend them.
 There’s lots of ways for kids to cope with their trauma.
 Alcohol.
 Drugs.
 Smoking.
 Food.
 Kids become daredevils and break their bones.
 Sleep around and get STDs.
 Grow up too fast and become workaholics.

 All this helps numb painful memories: Years of beatings by dad, who also walloped a kid’s siblings and mom.
 Enduring forced sex by an uncle who visited regularly.
 Being rousted out of bed at 2 a.m. by a drunk mother to be yelled at for hours.
 These kids’ coping “drug of choice” – smoking, drinking, food, sex, work – helps them escape from the misery of feeling like failures or that, somehow, they were responsible for the trauma they experienced.
-It also helps them take the edge off their feelings of isolation and abandonment when our institutions further traumatize them by suspending them from school, by putting them in dysfunctional foster homes, by restraining them or putting them in isolation.
-Asking them: “What’s wrong with you?” instead of “What happened to you?”
+It also helps them take the edge off their feelings of anxiety, depression, loneliness and abandonment when our institutions further traumatize them by suspending them from school, by putting them in dysfunctional foster homes, by restraining them or putting them in isolation.
+Places where they ask them: “What’s wrong with you?” instead of “What happened to you?”

 The double whammy of the toxic effects of severe stress on a developing brain and years of coping behaviors — which kids regard as solutions, not problems, even into adulthood — have long-term effects.
 When they’re adults, the trauma they experienced as a child reaches from the past to deal another cruel blow — chronic diseases that appear when they’re adults.
 Diabetes.
 Heart disease.
 Depression.
 Lung cancer.
 The list goes on.
 The diseases that cost our country billions of dollars economically, and an incalculable cost emotionally.